 Shoe rail: A piece of wood running along the floor or at the top of a stringer that acts as a bottom railing for balusters to be inserted.
 Usually used for decorative purposes.

 Accessories: Caps, rosettes, and volutes are some of the accessories that add the finished detail to a set of stairs.
 Caps are simple pieces that finish the end of a handrail.
 Rosettes are decorative pieces of wood used to finish off where handrail dies into a wall.
-Volutes are intricate caps that are made of handrail and shaped into a curl.
+Volutes are intricate caps that are made of handrails and shaped into a curl.
 The volute sits on top of both and end newel post and the spindles.